ThrennPL/GD_python/documentation/business/business-overview.en.md

-# Business Overview - GD_python System
+# Business Overview - GD System

 ## Business Objective

-The GD_python system is an advanced platform for automatic diagram generation and document analysis, designed to radically increase the efficiency of business analysts, system architects, and project teams.
+The GD system is an advanced platform for automatic diagram generation and document analysis, designed to radically increase the efficiency of business analysts, system architects, and project teams.

 ## Business Problems